 How should I take Klor-Con?

 Take Klor-Con exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

-Do not crush, chew, or suck on a tablet or capsule.
+Do not crush, chew, or suck on a potassium tablet or capsule.
 Sucking on the pill could irritate your mouth or throat.

-To be sure this medicine is helping your condition, you may need frequent blood tests.
-You may not notice any change in your symptoms, but your blood work will help your doctor determine how long to treat you with Klor-Con.
+You may need frequent medical tests.
 Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
 Even if you have no symptoms, tests can help your doctor determine if this medicine is effective.

-Store at room temperature away from moisture and heat.
+Store at room temperature away from moisture, heat, and light.
 Keep the medication in a closed container.

 What happens if I miss a dose?